Meiji era: Military music

 The very first stage of Western adaptation in the Meiji period is associated with the military field.
-A little before the reopening of Japan the first military academy based on Dutch model was founded in Nagasaki where, alongside the military training, military music was taught, since it was acknowledged to be an important component of the martial arts.
+A little before the reopening of Japan, the first military academy based on Dutch model was founded in Nagasaki where, alongside the military training, military music was taught, since it was acknowledged to be an important component of the martial arts.
 The first military band, called kotekitai, consisted of woodwind instruments and drums, was organized there.

 Gradually, Western music became an integral part of the Japanese culture where the importance of Western music was undertaken as a part of a social project.
 The military bands played prominent role in the society.
 That included public concerts of Western music, which were held in a famous Rokumeikan Hall and Hibiya Open-Air stage in Tokyo, performing marches, patriotic music and European composers’ works (Richard Wagner, Charles Gounod, Peter Tchaikovsky).

 With the contribution of foreign and Japanese authors, the first military music score collections were completed and published.
 In the military field, the Japanese conducting school was formed, the founders of which were English, French and German cultural figures such as John William Fenton, Charles Leroux, and Franz Eckert.
 Under their leadership, the first Japanese military conductors were raised: Suketsune Nakamura and Yoshitoyo Yotsumoto.

 Christian music

 Christian missions also became an important way for spreading Western-style music in Meiji era.

 In the sixteenth century Portuguese missionaries introduced the first Western-style music to Japan: sacred choral music, music for organ, flute, harp, trumpet, violin, alto, double bass.
 However, soon Christianity, along with its institutions, was banned.
 In the Meiji era, the ban of Christianity was lifted.
 Thus, Catholic, Orthodox and Protestant missionaries started actively preaching, and the introduction of sacred music became an integral part of their activities.

 The Orthodox mission introduced traditional choral music in Japan.
-The great impact in the choral music development was made by Ukrainian musicians: conductors Yakov Tikhai (served in the Orthodox mission from 1874 to 1886) and Dmytro Livovsky (served in the Orthodox mission from 1880 to 1921).
+The great impact in the choral music development was made by musicians such as conductors Iacob Tihai (served in the Orthodox mission from 1874 to 1886) and Dmytro Livovsky (served in the Orthodox mission from 1880 to 1921).
 They organized the first traditional choirs in Holy Resurrection Cathedral in Tokyo (known as Nikolai-do), taught music in Tokyo Theological Seminary, completed and published the first musical score collections, and educated the first Japanese choir conductors and music teachers.
 Among them are Roman Chiba, Alexey Obara, Innokentiy Kisu, Yakov Maedako, Petr Tokairin, Ioan Nakashima, Moisei Kawamura, Ioan Owata, Pavel Isiya, Vasiliy Takeda, Andrey Abe, Alexandr Komagai, Fedor Minato, Alexey Sawabe, Luka Orit.

 All of them became Orthodox Christians and adopted Christian names.